Key dates in the Trump impeachment investigation

 The Justice Department’s office of legal counsel sends a memorandum to a lawyer at the Office of the Director of National Intelligence, finding that the “alleged misconduct does not involve any member of the intelligence community” and concludes that the Aug.
 12 complaint does not meet the statutory requirement as a matter of “urgent concern” that would require it to be forwarded to Congress.

-The inspector general for the intelligence community sends a letter to Schiff and Ranking Member Devin Nunes about the whistleblower’s complaint, saying that withholding it “does not appear to be consistent with past practice” because the acting DNI, Joseph Maguire, is not permitting its release to Congress.
+The inspector general for the intelligence community sends a letter to Schiff and Devin Nunes, ranking member of the House Intelligence Committee, about the whistleblower’s complaint, saying that withholding it “does not appear to be consistent with past practice” because the acting DNI, Joseph Maguire, is not permitting its release to Congress.
 Atkinson, the inspector general, said in the letter that he is working with Maguire to try to bring the whistleblower’s concerns to Congress.

 Atkinson testifies behind closed doors to members of the House Intelligence Committee about the whistleblower’s complaint.
 Atkinson does not give details about the substance of the complaint.